 Need a raised garden bed?
 Here is an idea that’s easy to do, beautiful and essentially free!

 Build your own elevated flower/garden bed by weaving branches and twigs – a wattle raised garden bed.
 Though this attractive garden bed may seem complicated, the technique is actually very easy to do.
-Even big kids can make their own little wattle garden bed – it’s that easy. :)
+Even big kids can make their own little wattle raised garden bed – it’s that easy. :)

 You can also use this technique to make fences and garden edging.
-Read on to learn how to make a wattle garden bed and be inspired by more wattle ideas below!
+Read on to learn how to make a garden bed and be inspired by more wattle ideas below!